 EXTRACT —an innovative project which blurs the boundaries between art, health and edible painting— is focused on replacing the toxic petroleum, and its derivates, present in art products with biodegradable, eco-friendly and non-toxic components extracted from natural sources.
 These cutting-edge products are safe enough to be used for people with respiratory problems and, literally, eaten.

 What is more important: to take or not to take yourself too seriously in order to be creative?

 Many times creativity is sudden inspiration coming from various sources like a trip, a song or a life event.
-Creativity is an attitude as well which is translated into being open in new ideas, being updated to what it happens around you and have sense of humour.
+Creativity is an attitude as well which is translated into being open to new ideas, being updated to what it’s happening around you and having a sense of humour.
 But working in the creative field is a lot more.

-It requires strong research skills and many hours of hard work for the interpretation and the transformation of findings and ideas into products and systems, which can make the every day life better.
-For me the key is not only to be creative but also be productive creative and that can be achieved with a balance between both.
+It requires strong research skills and many hours of hard work for the interpretation and transformation of findings and ideas into products and systems, which can make everyday life better.
+For me, the key is not only to be creative but also to be productive and creative and that can be achieved with a balance between both.

 What’s your favourite time of the day?

 I consider myself a morning person but I am generally flexible.
 Each time of the day has its beauty.
 I particularly love the sunset time though even if it sounds too cliché.
 This is maybe because I am originally from Greece where this time of the day is like an explosion in the sky.

 Solitude or loneliness, how do you spend your time alone?